SamLCox/scoutDSA296_postDataProcessing/README.md

 # scoutDSA296_postDataProcessing

 MATLAB codes/scripts for post-processing recevied transmissions from wildlife computer SCOUT-DSA-296 tags.
 See below for specific notes regarding the use of MATLAB scripts.
 The functions script contains functions used within scripts written by myself.
+Codes/scripts are to be run in numercial order (i.e. 1, 2a, 2b, 3, 4...).

 This code accompanies the paper: XXXXX.